Raam043/Projects/Tomcat Project 1 - Deploy tomcat on container.md

 chown -R ec2-user:ec2-user /opt/
 ```

-Create Docker User and password
+Create Docker User and password ( it will be used on jenkins ssh connection)
 ```sh
 useradd ramesh
 passwd ramesh